How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

-You can log your steps, run, cycling, and other physical activities in exchange for rewards that you can donate from over 20 charities, such as Wounded Warrior Project, Habitat for Humanity, Alzheimer’s Association and more.
+You can log your walking, running, or cycling sessions, as well as other physical activities in exchange for rewards that you can donate to over 20 participating charities, such as Wounded Warrior Project, Habitat for Humanity, Alzheimer’s Association and more.

-- CONS – It doesn’t support other apps since it only uses your phone’s GPS and motion sensors for tracking your activity.
+Cons: It doesn’t support other fitness apps since it only uses your phone’s GPS and motion sensors for tracking your activity.
 You’d have to open the Charity Miles app for it to track your workout.

 Earn points from tracking your steps, weight, blood pressure and sugar levels, sleep, and other physical activities.

-Users receive 20 BR points per mile based on your phone’s motion sensor.
+Users receive 20 BR points per mile based on their phone’s motion sensor.

 Pros: You can view your account on both the Walgreens site and within the app.
-Connect with MyFitnessPal, Fitbit and other popular apps.
+Connect with a wide range of health apps and devices.

-This app is under the MapMyFitnenss umbrella and runs alongside popular apps as well as your phone’s GPS.
+This app is under the MapMyFitness umbrella and runs alongside popular fitness apps as well as your phone’s GPS.

 Pros: The prizes from rewards involve popular brands like Under Armour.

-Cons: There is no guaranteed rewards for steps or activities, since you’d have to join challenges and earn rewards as prizes.
+Cons: There are no guaranteed rewards for steps or activities, since you’d have to join challenges and earn rewards as prizes.

-For European and UK users, you can get paid to walk with rewards whenever you use the BetterPoints app.
+For European and UK users, you can earn rewards whenever you use the BetterPoints app.